plexefinance/PlexePublicAPI/README.md

 ## Bulk Customer and Application Creation

-To allow for the bulk insertion of Customers and Applications.
+To allow for the bulk insertion of customers and Applications.
 There are APIs you can use.

-To add many Customers, call the API and pass in a collection of customer details
+To add many customers, call the API and pass in a collection of customer details

 		/api/ApplicationBulk/create-customers

-This will return a list of Ids, matched to the Customer.
+This will return a list of Ids, matched to the customer.

-To add many Application, call the API and pass in a collection of application requests.
+To add many Applications, call the API and pass in a collection of application requests.

 		/api/ApplicationBulk/create-applications